shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 $$

 1. Wait, you said this was simple!
 Puppet lint shows you an error about variables in single quoted strings!
-The example in 001-simple-site.pp uses the `content` parameter to the file type.
+The example in 001-simple uses the `content` parameter to the file type.
 It is technically simple but it isn't a very good implementation.
+  `vi /etc/puppet/manifests/site.pp`
   ![](/images/SIMPLE01-PUP-024.0-vi-sitepp.png)![](/images/SIMPLE01-PUP-024.1-vi-sitepp.png)

 # Simplifying site.pp by Using a Module to Distribute a File